For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 Beginning with electrical fundamentals, computer engineering coursework progressively introduces electronics, circuit simulation, solid-state fundamentals, digital concepts, instrumentation, C++ programming, microprocessors, microcomputer applications, networking, operating systems, I/O hardware interfacing, industrial applications, and data acquisition using LabView.
 Other coursework includes the study of various fields associated with the electrical/electronic industry.
 There are several opportunities for industry certifications built into the program that allow you to add skills to your resume.
 The program curriculum provides the skills required to design and implement microprocessor and computer controlled equipment in networks.
 The program includes training in both hardware and software, emphasizing operating system concepts to provide a unified view of computer systems.

-- Employers will be satisfied with the performance and proficiency of graduates and will be willing to employ future graduates.
+- Employers will be satisfied with the performance and education of graduates and will be willing to employ future graduates.

-- Graduates will be able to accept increasing levels of responsibility by using critical thinking skills and adapting to changing technology in the workplace.
+- Graduates will be able to accept increasing levels of responsibility by learning new skills and adapting to changing technology in the workplace.

-- Those graduates choosing to continue their education in a four-year engineering technology program will have the technical, communication, and team working skills to perform satisfactorily in such programs.
+- Those graduates choosing to continue their education in a four-year engineering technology program will have the skills to perform satisfactorily in such programs.

 - an ability to apply knowledge, techniques, skills, and modern tools of mathematics, science, engineering, and technology to solve well-defined engineering problems appropriate to the discipline